gautampk95/extended_bc5/README.md

 ## Non-linear functions in the model function.
 Optimization: BFGS

+The proposed formula incorporates non-linear functions, with pressure acting as a quadratic element ($p^2$).

 | Gas      | RMSE | MAE  |
 |:----------:|:----:|:-----------:|
 | CO<sub>2</sub>  | 8.0685  | 5.6333  |